 There are some other foods too, that are high in phenols, which include:

 It is also necessary to avoid fried food, oily or greasy food, caffeinated beverages, any form of sugar, alcohol, soft drinks, salty food, hot spices, dairy products, refined food, and so on.

 Lifestyle and Home Remedies

-If you have bullous pemphigoid, you can help and get rid of your situation with the following self-care strategy variety of Natural Treatment for Bullous Pemphigoid can also be very effective.
+If you have bullous pemphigoid, you can help and get rid of your situation with the following self-care strategy variety of Herbal Treatment for Bullous Pemphigoid can also be very effective.